 The Black Creek Bridge near South Hanley will be replaced as a part of this project.
 This replacement will fully close Route 100 (Manchester) to allow the work to be completed quicker.
-Currently this is set for sumemr 2022.
+Starts May 1 and runs for four months.

 The project is expected to be complete in late summer 2023.